newtmitch/docker-sonar-scanner/README.md

 * Pulled back into a single Dockerfile command with an ENV-driven Scanner version (why didn't I think of that before?)
 * Moved from `ENTRYPOINT` back to `CMD`-based launch (I screwed up when switching over).
 See issues #29 and #30.
 * Added 4.1 - 4.5 Scanner versions
+* Updated the base image from openjdk:8 to openjdk:12
+* Removed the non-alpine Dockerfile
 * Upgraded the installed version of NodeJS to 12.

 ### 2019-05-16